o3de/o3de.org/content/docs/user-guide/packaging/asset-bundler/command-line-reference.md

 **`--bundleSettingsFile`**

 The bundle settings file to be loaded.
-If arguments are provided which would override the settings file, the arguments override the settings file.
+If arguments are provided that would override the settings file, the arguments override the settings file.

 * *Type:* Single-value argument
 * *Required:* No